Math Mentoring Program Peer Mentors

 MAC Math Mentoring Program Peer Mentors

-Each Fall and Winter Term, the MAC will continue its Math Mentoring Program, first pilotted in 2010.
-Reliable senior undergraduate students are required to become peer tutor/mentors for each of the following math courses:
+Each academic term, the MAC offers a Math Mentoring Program, first piloted in 2010.
+Reliable senior undergraduate students may be required to become peer tutor/mentors for each of the following math courses:

 MA100 Introductory Calculus for the Natural Sciences